patridge/patridgedev.com-jekyll/_posts/2018-10-09-making-a-custom-dotnet-new-template.md

 ## Next steps

-That’s the basics to getting started with your own `dotnet new` templates, but there are so many parts of the templating system that could have their own blog posts.
-In later posts, I’m hoping to explore some of the more complex features of the template config.
-If there’s something cool that I need to cover, [reach out to me on Twitter: @patridgedev](https://twitter.com/patridgedev).
+That's the basics to getting started with your own `dotnet new` templates, but there are so many parts of the templating system that could have their own blog posts.
+In later posts, I'm hoping to explore some of the more complex features of the template config.
+If there's something cool that I need to cover, [reach out to me on Twitter: @patridgedev](https://twitter.com/patridgedev).